JKrogsrud/automatic_synthetic_data/README.md

 synthetic data set for the adult dataset of equal length.
 The primary strategy behind my approach is to create a Bayesian network to analyze the most likely causal relationships between the columns.
 For this, I used the bnlearn python library.
 Using this graph, I pruned it until I had something resembling a tree or a forest in the case of multiple root nodes.
-From the edges of the graph, I created marginals and used a similar method from class to populate all columns of the new synthetic data.
+From the edges of the graph, I created multiple two-way marginals corresponding to the nodes of each edge.
+These marginals are made differentially private using the laplace mechanism and synthetic data is created using these marginals.